ericoporto/ags-manual-wiki/Camera.md

 If the camera's size is larger than the Viewport it is drawn in, then the room will be scaled down (producing a zoomed-out effect).
 If the camera's size is smaller than the Viewport then the room will be scaled up (producing a zoomed-in effect).

-**NOTE:** camera's size can never exceed current room's size, if you try to set a higher width or height then it will be clamped.
+**NOTE:** Camera's size can never exceed current room's size, if you try to set a higher width or height then it will be clamped.
 If game transits from a large room to a smaller room, any active cameras that exceed the new room's size will be shrunk automatically.

 Example 1: